-Maybe you last went to a doctor when you were 38 and regularly ran marathons, but now you’re 50, your balky knees have limited your activity levels, and you’re worried about taking care of your grandkids in a few years.
+Maybe you last went to a doctor when you were 38 and regularly ran marathons, but now you’re 45, your balky knees have limited your activity levels, and you’re worried about taking care of grandkids down the road.

 Or maybe you last went to a doctor when you were 58 and now you’re 65 and need an active partner to help you navigate a few health issues so you can live life in retirement the way you want.

 Because you haven’t been to a doctor in years, there’s a good chance you’ve missed some routine preventive care and you may not have an accurate picture of some of the key lab results that can form a clear picture of your health, such as your blood pressure, cholesterol levels, heart function, and more.

 "Routine screenings are life savers," PartnerMD physician Dr. Anthony Fierro says.
 "If I’m seeing someone for the first time, and they haven’t been to the doctor in years, that’s what I’m focusing on.
 We’ll work to establish some context to whatever test results we get, and the sooner we can do that, the better."

 Whatever the case, finding the right doctor for you is the first step, and then allowing them to get all the information they need, as quickly as possible, so they can provide the best care possible should be next on your list.

 "One important thing for folks who haven’t been to the doctors is to provide a complete medical history," Dr. Fierro says.
 "Many health issues are genetically linked, and if you have a family history of certain cancers or heart disease, for example, you really need to get to the doctor as soon as possible."

 Finding the right physician is great.
 So is going to see them and formulating a plan to achieve your goals.